mattyoung101/slingshot/README.md

 ## Design goals and features
 **Mandatory:**
+- Complete-as-you-type
+    - Should recommend wires, ports and macros available in the current scope
+    - When you're typing ports in a module, it should suggest ports to fill
+    - Like clangd, should only suggest completions when it semantically makes sense to
 - Diagnostics engine for warnings/errors
     - Should have a pluggable backend to support Verilator, Slang, Verible, and others
 - No false positives: If Verilator accepts the input, slingshot should as well
 - No false negatives: If Verilator reports an error in the code, slingshot should as well
-- Complete-as-you-type
-    - Should recommend wires, ports and macros available in the current scope
-    - When you're typing ports in a module, it should suggest ports to fill
 - Low memory: We should try target no more than 20-50 MB of what slang uses
 - Low latency: The LSP should respond quickly to user inputs, even at the cost of CPU usage

 **Suggested:**
+- Semantic tokens
 - Go to definition
 - Formatting (possibly via verible if slang doesn't support it)
 - Documentation on hover
-- Semantic tokens

 **Current NON-goals:**
 - CPU usage: SV parsing is expensive, and we are prioritising lower latency.
 That being said, we still do _care_